v1nns/dotfiles/README.md

 ## Motivation

-Using the default GNOME was getting really boring, and a few stutterings were annoying me.
+Using the GNOME as default GUI was getting really boring, and a few stutterings were annoying me.

 ## Package dependencies